 With surgery to remove that part of his brain off the table, Dr. Ahmed was tasked with finding something to at least slow the frequency and quiet the intensity of the seizures.
 Dr. Ahmed knew of a device, recently approved by the U.S. Food and Drug Administration, to control seizures that don't respond well to medications.

 The problem was, the device was approved for patients 18 years and older.
-Kaden was 17.
+Kaden was only 17 at the time.

 "We were able to get an FDA exception in Kaden's case," said Dr. Ahmed.